 The city’s most well-known district of Dotonbori is chock full of incredible restaurants and food stands.

-In Osksa you can find Matsusaka, Kobe and Ohmi beef – three of Japan’s top beef brands.
+In Osaka you can find Matsusaka, Kobe and Ohmi beef – three of Japan’s top beef brands.

 Whilst burning a rather substantial hole in your pocket, dining on these varieties will change your views on what meat is supposed to taste like.

 This is the city where conveyor belt sushi and takoyaki were invented.
-So get stuck in and experience Kuidaore during your 3 days in Osaka!
+So get stuck in and experience Kuidaore during your 3 days in Osaka itinerary!

 Osaka Itinerary Travel Guide

-Before we get too deep into this itinerary for Osaka, here are a few tips to help you figure out how to get there, and around the place.
+Before we get too deep into this Osaka itinerary, here are a few tips to help you figure out how to get there, and around the place.